mjbrechner/sumo/README.md

 # Running this Project

-This project was created with [Python 3.11.4](https://www.python.org/) and uses [Jupyter Notebook](https://jupyter.org/), both of which require installation of not already on the user's computer.
-This project can be executed by cloning this repository to your local machine and running the Jupyter Notebook file *sumo_analysis.ipynb*.
+This project was created with and requires [Python 3.11.4](https://www.python.org/) to be installed on the user's computer.
+The project can be executed by cloning this repository to your local machine and running the file *sumo_analysis.ipynb* in Jupyter Notebook.

 From the command line, you can run the following code to clone the repository.
 Further instructions can be found on [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).